RHCHP Degree and Certificate Offerings

 If needing to contact the program/institution directly, please call 303-458-4910 or email dpt@regis.edu

-The School of Physical Therapy also offers two post-professional certificate programs, a Residency in Orthopaedic Physical Therapy and a Fellowship in Orthopaedic Manual Physical Therapy.
-The Regis University Residency in Orthopaedic Physical Therapy (RUROPT) is an intensive one-year hybrid program focusing on progressive didactic and clinical education with courses specific to orthopedic physical therapist practice.
-Licensed physical therapists and graduates of CAPTE accredited physical therapist education programs who complete licensing requirements before the start date of the RUROPT are eligible to apply for the program.
-Residents complete 12 semester hours designed for rapid post-professional development and advanced clinical decision making in orthopaedics, preparing candidates to sit for the American Board of Physical Therapy Specialties Orthopaedic Clinical Specialist (OCS) certification examination.
-The School of Physical Therapy commenced the inaugural orthopaedic residency cohort in January 2020 following candidacy approval from the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
-The RUROPT received a five-year accreditation from ABPTRFE in January 2021.
+The School of Rehabilitative and Health Sciences also offers two post-professional certificate programs, a Residency in Orthopaedic Physical Therapy and a Fellowship in Orthopaedic Manual Physical Therapy.
+The Regis University Residency in Orthopaedic Physical Therapy (ROPT) is an intensive one-year hybrid program focusing on progressive didactic and clinical education with courses specific to orthopedic physical therapist practice.
+Licensed physical therapists and graduates of CAPTE accredited physical therapist education programs who complete licensing requirements for practice before the start date of the ROPT are eligible to apply for the program.
+Residents complete 12 semester hours designed for rapid post-professional development and advanced clinical decision-making in orthopaedics, preparing candidates to sit for the American Board of Physical Therapy Specialties Orthopaedic Clinical Specialist (OCS) certification examination.
+The School of Rehabilitative and Health Sciences commenced the inaugural orthopaedic residency cohort in January 2020 following candidacy approval from the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
+The ROPT received a five-year accreditation from ABPTRFE in January 2021.

 Licensed physical therapists with ABPTS clinical specialist certification or graduation from an ABPTREFE-accredited residency are eligible for admission into the advanced practice Fellowship in Orthopaedic Manual Physical Therapy (FOMPT) program.
-Our hybrid online/on-site program is grounded in evidence-based practice principles and embraces American Physical Therapy Association's (APTA) Vision to optimize movement and improve the human experience.
-The program design involves four orthopaedic management courses presented in an online format over eight-week terms with ongoing patient case and professional practice discussions in a virtual patient round/clinical practice discussions.
-This format allows flexibility for clinicians to pursue the Fellowship in OMPT and maintain a full-time practice schedule.
+A hybrid online/on-site program grounded in evidence-based practice principles embraces American Physical Therapy Association's (APTA) vision to optimize movement and improve the human experience.
+The program design involves four orthopaedic management courses presented in an online format over eight-week terms with ongoing patient case and professional practice discussions in virtual patient round/clinical practice.
+Participants in the Fellowship in OMPT can maintain a full-time clinical practice schedule and/or time in academia and other aspects of physical therapist practice.
 Regis University's FOMPT program has been accredited by the ABPTRFE as a post-professional clinical fellowship program for physical therapists in Orthopedic Manual Physical Therapy since 2006, and currently through 2028.
-The FOMPT program has also been accredited by the Accreditation Council on Orthopaedic Manual Physical Therapy Education (ACOMPTE) since 2020.
+The FOMPT program has also been accredited by the Accreditation Council on Orthopaedic Manual Physical Therapy Education (ACOMPTE) since 2020 through 2028.

 Bachelor of Science in Health and Exercise Science (HES)

-The HES major provides a strong foundation in the natural and behavioral sciences and encourages students to tailor their course of study specific to their career goals.
+The HES major provides a strong foundation in the natural and behavioral sciences and encourages students to tailor their course of study specific to their career goals with optional specializations.
 Students will participate in an internship in an area of their interest, which provides experience in the application of concepts developed during their studies.
 Flexible independent study electives are also available.

 The school offers an undergraduate minor in Health and Exercise Science for students pursuing other primary degree programs.